adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 It's another thrilling ride through the near future that is increasingly descriptive of the present we live in today.
 [Edward Snowden.
 The NSA.
 PRISM.
 Encryption wars.
 Mass data collection.](https://theintercept.com/) [Cars being hacked](http://www.wired.com/2015/07/hackers-remotely-kill-jeep-highway/).

-Technology is no longer a tool for the people.
+>Technology is no longer a tool for the people.
 It's a tool for controlling the people.

 Thankfully the future isn't entirely here yet.
-PGP email encryption.
-ChatSecure.
-Duck Duck Go.
-TOR.
-There are many tools available that can keep your emails private from ad targeting, your chats with friends private from subpoenas to Facebook or Kik, and remove your searches from Google's records.
+[PGP email encryption.](https://gnupg.org/download/index.html) [ChatSecure.](https://chatsecure.org/) [DuckDuckGo.](https://duckduckgo.com/tour) [TOR.](https://www.torproject.org/) There are many tools available that can keep your emails private from ad targeting, your chats with friends private from subpoenas to Facebook or Kik, and remove your searches from Google's records.

 It takes minutes to install these tools.
+But they are useless unless our friends and family use these tools too.

+Please give them a try, send me your PGP fingerprints!
+Help your family and friends understand why privacy and encryption is important.

-But we need the network effect of our friends and family using these tools too to make our future one where privacy and freedom still exist.
+>Help make our future one where privacy and freedom still exist.
 A future where we don't need to fear prying eyes from corporations or governments.

 You may hear people say that we don't need these tools if we don't have anything to hide.
 Do you enjoy walking outside naked?
-Or recording conversations with loved ones and having them aired on CNN?
+Or having private conversations with loved ones read aloud on CNN?
+Me neither.

-Privacy has been an essential part of the human experience.
-Hoping that it continues to be doesn't make anybody a terrorist or conspirator.
+>Privacy has been an essential part of the human experience.
+Hoping that it continues to be doesn't make anybody a terrorist.

 ##Being Mortal&#58; Medicine and What Matters in the End - Atul Gawande
 ![](/assets/article_images/2015-12-31-leisure-reading-part-2/being-mortal-atul-gawande-c.jpg)